wichtounet/wichtounet.github.io/posts/expression-templates-library-etl-1-2-complete-gpu-support.rst

 I'm happy to announce the version 1.2 of my Expression Templates Library (ETL):
 ETL 1.2, two months after `I released the version 1.1 <https://baptiste-wicht.com/posts/2017/08/expression-templates-library-etl-11.html>`_.
-This version does not have a lot of new features, but the GPU support is now complete and has a lot of changes in the internal code.
+This version features much better GPU Support, a few new features and a lot of changes in the internal code.

 GPU Support
 ===========